slbailey/Retrovue/docs/domain/EPGGeneration.md

 - **BroadcastChannel**: Defines the channels and their timing policies
 - **BroadcastPlaylogEvent**: Records what was actually played and when
-- **CatalogAsset**: Contains the metadata for scheduled content
+- **Asset**: Contains the metadata for scheduled content
 - **Schedule state**: Live scheduling information managed by ScheduleService

 ## Contract / interface

 The on-screen guide (and the GuideProducer channel) is generated from live schedule state, not from a permanently maintained epg_entries table.
-The EPG view is built by joining BroadcastPlaylogEvent to CatalogAsset to present "now / next" with title-level metadata.
+The EPG view is built by joining BroadcastPlaylogEvent to Asset to present "now / next" with title-level metadata.

 ## Execution model